 Realist: I definitely hear you that we've made lots of great progress, but is it enough?
 I'm so nervous about timelines, and the universe isn't magically calibrated to what we can do now.* We either succeed, or we don't - and pay the price.
 Do we really have time to tolerate almost being extraordinary?
 How is that going to do the impossible?
 I'm scared.

 Fire: Yup.
 I'm definitely scared too (in a sense), but also excited.
 This is a great chance to learn, grow, have fun, and work with people we really admire and appreciate!
-Let's detach the grim-o-meter, since that strategy seems to strictly dominate being worried and insecure about whether we're doing enough.
+Let's detach the grim-o-meter, since that's better than being worried and insecure about whether we're doing enough.

 Realist: I agree that detaching the grim-o-meter is the right thing to do, but... it makes me feel guilty.* I guess there's a part of me that believes that feeling bad when things could go really wrong is important.